-If you are allocated to this group, your surgery will be scheduled to take place within 3 months of allocation.
+If your child is allocated to the early-surgery group, their surgery will take place within 3 months of allocation.

-After surgery, part of your routine care should include a low radiation dose CT scan.
-We will collect this data for the study.
-You will then be followed up at 6 and 12 months, and then at approximately 3 years after surgery.
-If you undergo the Nuss procedure, then we expect bar removal to be at approximately 2.5-3 years after surgery.
+They will follow routine after care which should include a low-radiation dose CT scan and we will collect data from their medical records.

+They will then be followed up at 6 and 12 months, and then at approximately 3 years after surgery.
+If they undergo the Nuss procedure, then we expect bar removal to be at approximately 2.5-3 years after surgery.
 The final follow-up at approximately 3 years, will be timed to be at least 6 months after bar removal.

-All post-surgery visits will collect data from you about your health and you will be asked to complete the same set of questionnaires as at baseline.
-At 12-months and 3-years you will be asked to perform an exercise test too.
+All post-surgery visits will collect data about their health and they will be asked to complete the same set of questionnaires as at baseline.
+At 12-months and 3-years they will be asked to perform an exercise test too.